 For our own operations, we again reviewed our material suppliers and assessed whether any particular risks of slavery or human trafficking arise.
 We do not consider that our key relationships with professional or business services suppliers give rise to material risks in this area.
 The only risks, which we consider to arise within our business are in relation to facilities management, catering, and the supply of office electronic equipment, most of which are provided under one-off arrangements rather than an ongoing contractual relationship.
 We manage the risk by using suppliers whom we consider to be reputable, and we have specifically requested that all material regular suppliers in these areas confirm that their own business activities do not involve slavery or human trafficking.
-Last year, we inserted a modern slavery clause in supplier contracts to strengthen human rights obligations.
-We also engaged directly with key suppliers in higher risk sectors and/or with which we have a relatively high proportion of spend, which involved requesting information regarding their policies and approaches to modern slavery and included follow-up where required.
+We have inserted a modern slavery clause in supplier contracts to strengthen human rights obligations.
+We have engaged directly with key suppliers in higher risk sectors and/or with which we have a relatively high proportion of spend, which involved requesting information regarding their policies and approaches to modern slavery and included follow-up where required.
+We have also developed a supplier engagement template to support confirmation of adherence to modern slavery principles.